genepi/michigan-imputationserver/docs/tutorials/local-server.md

 }
 ```
 ### Web Service Settings
 As mentioned earlier, the settings.yaml file includes all settings from the web service itself.
+We recommend the following adjustments if you plan to scale it up for larger usage:

-1. Set up a MySQL database to store all user and job information (by default, an H2 database is used).
+1) Set up a MySQL database to store all user and job information (by default, an H2 database is used).
 ```
 database:
    database: